Unboxed-Software/solana-course/content/intro-to-reading-data.md

 # Challenge

 Since this is the first challenge, we’ll keep it simple.
 Go ahead and add on to the frontend we’ve already created by including a line item after “Balance”.
 Have the line item display whether or not the account is an executable account or not.
-Hint: there’s a `getAccountInfo` method.
+Hint: there’s a `getAccountInfo()` method.

-Your standard wallet address will *not* be executable, so if you want an address that *will* be executable for testing, use `CenYq6bDRB7p73EjsPEpiYN7uveyPUTdXkDkgUduboaN`.
+Since this is DevNet, your regular mainnet wallet address will _not_ be executable, so if you want an address that _will_ be executable for testing, use `CenYq6bDRB7p73EjsPEpiYN7uveyPUTdXkDkgUduboaN`.

 ![Screenshot of final challenge solution](../assets/intro-frontend-challenge.png)